kaan-keskin/introduction-to-docker/Part2.md

 Something that’s game changing on the clustering front is the approach to security.
 TLS is so tightly integrated that it’s impossible to build a swarm without it.
 In today’s security conscious world, things like this deserve all the plaudits they get. *Swarm* uses TLS to encrypt communications, authenticate nodes, and authorize roles.

 Automatic key rotation is also thrown in as the icing on the cake.
-And the best part… it all happens so smoothly that you don’t even know it’s there.
+And the best part of it all happens so smoothly that you don’t even know it’s there.

 On the application orchestration front, the atomic unit of scheduling on a swarm is the *service*.
 This is a new object in the API, introduced along with swarm, and is a higher level construct that wraps some advanced features around containers.
 These include scaling, rolling updates, and simple rollbacks.
 It’s useful to think of a *service* as an enhanced container.